Ben-Yan-Bin/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the cell 2 to 7.
-I use cv2.HOGDescriptor to get my hog features, with same parameters shown in the course, and it is working fine.
-I also used "YUV" as my color space.
-When I use "RGB" as color space, it will cause more false positives on the advanced lane line finding videos (the lane lines are painted green)
+In cell 2, I defined a function to help extract hog features from list of images, cv2.HOGDescriptor is used. to get hog features.
+In cell 3, I read all images of cars and not cars.
+In cell 5, the hog features of all the data was extracted, and consumed 27 seconds.

 Below is an example car image, with the raw features and scaled features.